lovnishverma/BigData/Apache Sqoop in Docker.md

-Setting up MySQL on your Docker container.
-This guide assumes that you're using Docker with Sqoop, and it covers the installation of Sqoop, setting up MySQL, and using Sqoop for importing/exporting data.
+Here is the complete, properly formatted guide to install and set up Sqoop and MySQL in your Docker container:

 ---